rodolfodpk/go-crablet/docs/overview.md

 # Overview: Dynamic Consistency Boundary (DCB) in go-crablet

-go-crablet is a Go library for event sourcing, exploring and learning about concepts inspired by the [Dynamic Consistency Boundary (DCB)](https://dcb.events/) pattern.
-We're learning how DCB enables you to:
+go-crablet is a Go library for event sourcing, exploring concepts inspired by the [Dynamic Consistency Boundary (DCB)](https://dcb.events/) pattern.
+We're exploring how DCB might enable you to:

 - Project multiple states and check business invariants in a single query
 - Use tag-based, OR-combined queries for cross-entity consistency